 CRIMINALS WILL USE ANY OPPORTUNITY TO TRY TO STEAL YOUR MONEY OR IDENTITY, USING TEXTS, EMAILS, PHONE CALLS, OR BY JUST CALLING AT YOUR DOOR.
 CORONAVIRUS IS THE LATEST OPPORTUNITY TO DO THIS.

-Please read the following examples and check out the links in the sidebar for further advice and guidance.
+Please also read the following fraud examples and check out the links in the sidebar for further advice and guidance.

 - fraudsters are phoning claiming to be from NHS Track and Trace - see document Track and Trace Fraud Alert for details of how the new system works and how to avoid scammers.
 YOU DO NOT HAVE TO PAY FOR A COVID-19 TEST